department-of-veterans-affairs/mhv-fhir-phr-mapping/README.md

 - removed HL7v2 feed and thus medications from the diagram since this IG is not covering medications.
 - removed all profiling and notes on medications
+- add note on testplan page about synthea and flexporter

 ### 0.3.8